*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

-In order to accomplish their goals, abolitionists employed every method of outreach and agitation used in the social reform projects of the benevolent empire.
-At home in the North, abolitionists established hundreds of antislavery societies and worked with long-standing associations of black activists to establish schools, churches, and voluntary associations.
+In order to accomplish their goals, abolitionists employed every method of outreach and agitation.
+At home in the North, abolitionists established hundreds of antislavery societies and worked with long-standing associations of Black activists to establish schools, churches, and voluntary associations.
 Women and men of all colors were encouraged to associate together in these spaces to combat what they termed “color phobia.”
 Harnessing the potential of steam-powered printing and mass communication, abolitionists also blanketed the free states with pamphlets and antislavery newspapers.
 They blared their arguments from lyceum podiums and broadsides.
-Prominent individuals such as Wendell Phillips and Angelina Grimké saturated northern media with shame-inducing exposés of northern complicity in the return of fugitive slaves, and white reformers sentimentalized slave narratives that tugged at middle-class heartstrings.
-Abolitionists used the United States Postal Service in 1835 to inundate southern slaveholders’ with calls to emancipate their slaves in order to save their souls, and, in 1836, they prepared thousands of petitions for Congress as part of the “Great Petition Campaign.”
-In the six years from 1831 to 1837, abolitionist activities reached dizzying heights.
+Prominent individuals such as Wendell Phillips and Angelina Grimké saturated northern media with shame-inducing exposés of northern complicity in the return of freedom-seeking fugitive enslaved people, and white reformers sentimentalized slave narratives that tugged at middle-class heartstrings.
+Abolitionists used the U.S. Postal Service in 1835 to inundate southern enslavers with calls to emancipate their enslaved laborers in order to save their souls, and, in 1836, they prepared thousands of petitions for Congress as part of the Great Petition Campaign.
+In the six years from 1831 to 1837, abolitionist activities reached dizzying heights.28

 However, such efforts encountered fierce opposition, as most Americans did not share abolitionists’ particular brand of nationalism.
 In fact, abolitionists remained a small, marginalized group detested by most white Americans in both the North and the South.
 Immediatists were attacked as the harbingers of disunion, rabble-rousers who would stir up sectional tensions and thereby imperil the American experiment of self-government.
 Particularly troubling to some observers was the public engagement of women as abolitionist speakers and activists.
 Fearful of disunion and outraged by the interracial nature of abolitionism, northern mobs smashed abolitionist printing presses and even killed a prominent antislavery newspaper editor named Elijah Lovejoy.
 White southerners, believing that abolitionists had incited Nat Turner’s rebellion in 1831, aggressively purged antislavery dissent from the region.
 Violent harassment threatened abolitionists’ personal safety.
-In Congress, Whigs and Democrats joined forces in 1836 to pass an unprecedented restriction on freedom of political expression known as the “gag rule,” prohibiting all discussion of abolitionist petitions in the House of Representatives.
-Two years later, mobs attacked the Anti-Slavery Convention of American Women, throwing rocks through the windows and burning the newly constructed Pennsylvania Hall to the ground.
+In Congress, Whigs and Democrats joined forces in 1836 to pass an unprecedented restriction on freedom of political expression known as the gag rule, prohibiting all discussion of abolitionist petitions in the House of Representatives.
+Two years later, mobs attacked the Anti-Slavery Convention of American Women, throwing rocks through the windows and burning the newly constructed Pennsylvania Hall to the ground.29

 In the face of such substantial external opposition, the abolitionist movement began to splinter.
 In 1839, an ideological schism shook the foundations of organized antislavery.
-Moral suasionists, led most prominently by William Lloyd Garrison, felt that the United States Constitution was a fundamentally pro-slavery document, and that the present political system was irredeemable.
-They dedicated their efforts exclusively towards persuading the public to redeem the nation by re-establishing it on antislavery grounds.
+Moral suasionists, led most prominently by William Lloyd Garrison, felt that the U.S. Constitution was a fundamentally pro-slavery document, and that the present political system was irredeemable.
+They dedicated their efforts exclusively toward persuading the public to redeem the nation by reestablishing it on antislavery grounds.
 However, many abolitionists, reeling from the level of entrenched opposition met in the 1830s, began to feel that moral suasion was no longer realistic.
 Instead, they believed, abolition would have to be effected through existing political processes.
 So, in 1839, political abolitionists formed the Liberty Party under the leadership of James G. Birney.
 This new abolitionist society was predicated on the belief that the U.S. Constitution was actually an antislavery document that could be used to abolish the stain of slavery through the national political system.30

 For all of the problems that abolitionism faced, the movement was far from a failure.
 The prominence of African Americans in abolitionist organizations offered a powerful, if imperfect, model of interracial coexistence.
 While immediatists always remained a minority, their efforts paved the way for the moderately antislavery Republican Party to gain traction in the years preceding the Civil War.
 It is hard to imagine that Abraham Lincoln could have become president in 1860 without the ground prepared by antislavery advocates and without the presence of radical abolitionists against whom he could be cast as a moderate alternative.
 Though it ultimately took a civil war to break the bonds of slavery in the United States, the evangelical moral compass of revivalist Protestantism provided motivation for the embattled abolitionists.